ron2015schmitt/Mathematiques-old/doc/about/README.md

 ## Goal

-The goal of the Mathématiques project is to provide a _library_ for _numerical computation_, _computation sciences_, _engineering simulations_, and _computer graphics_ that is
+The goal of the Mathématiques project is to provide a _library_ for
+* numerical computation
+* computation sciences
+* engineering simulations
+* computer graphics

+that is
 * user friendly
 * feature rich
 * flexible